robfinch/Qupls/README.md

 Four instructions are extracted from the cache lines.
 The fetched instructions are right aligned as a block according to the instruction pointer value.
 A portion of the cache line following the instruction is also associated with the instruction so that constants may be decoded.
 If there is a hardware interrupt, it is flagged on the instruction where the interrupt occurred.
+#### Translate Stage
+At this stage ISA instructions are translated into groups of micro-ops.
+There is currently a maximum of 32 micro-ops for any instruction.
+Most instructions are a direct 1:1 translation but some instructions require more micro-ops.
+32 micro-ops should be enough to allow some FP iterative operations like NR-divide.
 #### Decode Stage
-After instruction fetch and extract the instructions are decoded.
+After instruction fetch, extract and translate the instructions are decoded.
 Constants are also decoded from constant postfxes following the instruction.
-ISA instructions are translated into micro-ops at this stage.
-Most instructions are a direct 1:1 translation but some instructions require more micro-ops.
 #### Rename Stage
 Target logical registers are assigned names from a name supplier component which can supply up to four names per clock cycle.
 Target name mappings are stored in the RAT.
-Decoded architectural registers are renamed to physical registers and register values are fetched.
+Decoded architectural registers are renamed to physical registers.
 The instruction (micro-op) decodes are placed in the reorder buffer / queued.
 #### Dispatch
 Instructions are dispatched to reservation stations by this stage.
 Not every combination of four instructions is supported within a single clock cycle.
 The dispatcher may dispatch up to six micro-op instructions per clock cycle.
-Currently dispatch may dispatch: 2 ALU, 1 int multiply or divide, 1 Memory, 1 branch, 1 float with any given cycle.
+Currently dispatch may dispatch: 2 ALU, 1 int multiply or divide, 1 Memory, 1 branch, 2 float with any given cycle.
 Disatch is currently out-of-order.
-Out-of-order dispatch is huge.
+Out-of-order dispatch does not stall the pipeline.
 #### Queue Stage
 The queue stage is a place holder for the most recent instructions that have been queued in the reorder buffer.
 Instructions are queued from the rename stage.
 The queue state overlaps the contents of the ROB.